awsdocs/aws-kms-developer-guide/doc_source/services-workspaces.md

 ### Part 2: Giving WorkSpaces Administrators Extra Permissions<a name="workspaces-permissions-iam-policy"></a>

 If you are using a customer managed CMK to protect your Amazon WorkSpaces data, in addition to the permissions in the key users section of the [default key policy](key-policies.md#key-policy-default), WorkSpaces administrators need permission to create [grants](grants.md) on the CMK\.
 Also, if they use the [AWS Management Console](https://console.aws.amazon.com/console/home) to create WorkSpaces with encrypted volumes, WorkSpaces administrators need permission to list aliases and list keys\.
-For information about creating and editing IAM user policies, go to [Working with Managed Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-using.html) and [Working with Inline Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_inline-using.html) in the *IAM User Guide*\.
+For information about creating and editing IAM user policies, see [Managed Policies and Inline Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-vs-inline.html) in the *IAM User Guide*\.

 To give these permissions to your WorkSpaces administrators, use an IAM policy\.
 Add an policy statement similar to the following example to the IAM policy for each WorkSpaces administrator\.
 Replace the example CMK ARN \(`arn:aws:kms:us-west-2:111122223333:key/1234abcd-12ab-34cd-56ef-1234567890ab`\) with a valid one\.
 If your WorkSpaces administrators use only the Amazon WorkSpaces API \(not the console\), you can omit the second policy statement with the `"kms:ListAliases"` and `"kms:ListKeys"` permissions\.